-My son Michael from time to time will ask for a "mom hug."
-What is the difference between a hug and and a "mom hug"?
+My son Michael, from time to time, will ask for a "mom hug."
+What is the difference between a hug and a "mom hug"?
 Well, sometimes the "mom hug" was asked for when I was most frustrated with him.
-For example: Being told he has a huge project due the next day when he had been assigned said project two weeks ago.
+For example, I was told he had a huge project due the next day when he had been assigned said project two weeks ago.
 Michael also asked for a "mom hug" when he would have a bad day, and now that he is married and lives away from me, he asks for one every time he comes home.
 I love giving "mom hugs"- I am a hugger.

-In our family we hug.
-We hug when we leave, we hug when we arrive.
+In our family, we hug.
+We hug when we leave; we hug when we arrive.
 We hug just because.
-There is just something about hugs that make whatever is going on in our world a little better.
-It is a great way to say and to feel the words, "I love you."
+There is just something about hugs that makes whatever is going on in our world a little better.
+It is a great way to say and feel the words "I love you."

 1. Hugs Help Kids Grow Smarter

 Researchers have found that hugs are essential to brain growth.
-This research has shown that a 20 second hug can help your kids grow smarter, healthier, happier, more resilient and closer to you.
-In fact, it has been proven that hugs release hormones that relax, lower anxiety, and reduce blood pressure.
+This research has shown that a 20-second hug can help your kids grow smarter, healthier, happier, more resilient, and closer to you.
+It has also been proven that hugs release hormones that relax, lower anxiety, and reduce blood pressure.

-So, in more ways than one a good long hug is good for your brain and your heart!
-This is a great reason why we should hug our children before they go to school, out with friends, on a date, off to college...you get the idea.
+So, in more ways than one, a good long hug is good for your brain and heart!
+This is a great reason why we should hug our children before they go to school, out with friends, on a date, or off to college.
+You get the idea.
 Set the timer and start hugging!